Ernesto Frieri: Philadelphia Phillies

 On December 14, 2015, Frieri signed a minor league deal with the Philadelphia Phillies.
 He was released on April 5, 2016.
 Frieri took off the 2016 season to work on his pitching mechanics.

 New York Yankees

 Frieri pitched in the 2017 World Baseball Classic for the Colombian national baseball team.
-After Colombia's elimination, he signed a minor league contract with the New York Yankees.
-He exercised his opt out clause and became a free agent.
+After Colombia's elimination, On March 16, 2017, he signed a minor league contract with the New York Yankees.
+He exercised his opt out clause and became a free agent on June 4.

 Texas Rangers

-On June 6, Frieri signed a minor league contract with the Texas Rangers.
+On June 6, 2017, Frieri signed a minor league contract with the Texas Rangers.
 He had his contract purchased on June 17, 2017.
 After allowing six runs in seven innings, Frieri was designated for assignment on July 4, 2017.
 On July 8, Frieri was outrighted to Triple-A.

 Seattle Mariners

-Frieri was traded to the Seattle Mariners on August 8, 2017 for $1.
-He elected free agency on October 2, 2017.
+On August 8, 2017, Frieri was traded to the Seattle Mariners in exchange for $1.
+He elected free agency on October 2.